michchen58/ThunkableTest/README.md

 ### `Run directions`

-Navigate to folder in Terminal
+Navigate to project's root folder in Terminal

 Run "npm start" to launch